Food and Economic Security

 Our Findings

-The COVID-19 pandemic made it even more challenging for active duty and veteran families to get enough food on the table.
-This survey, fielded in the first quarter of 2021, provides a snapshot of pandemic challenges that caused more food insecurity.
-The incidences rose to 1 in 5 among the respondents.
+This survey, fielded in the first quarter of 2021, outlines pandemic-related challenges that exacerbated an already prevalent issue within the military community.
+The incidences rose to one in five among the respondents.
 Read the full report.

 The State of the State – Texas

-Respondents from Texas said they were less likely than national respondents to seek help when they don’t have enough food.
-Among the respondents from Texas, 1 in 6 was considered food insecure, according to the USDA food security scale.
+In 2020, respondents from Texas said they were less likely than national respondents to seek help when they don’t have enough food.
+One in six was considered food insecure, according to the USDA food security scale.
 Read the full report.